• Skip to primary navigation

 Okay so these are some tips that didn’t necessarily fit into any of the other categories above that I thought would be helpful!

-• Do Disneyland Park on days of the Oogie Boogie Bash if you don’t have a party ticket.
-Disney California Adventure closes at 6PM on those days so you don’t want your DCA day cut short by the party!
+Do Disneyland Park on days of the Oogie Boogie Bash if you don’t have a party ticket.
+Disney California Adventure closes at 6PM on those days because of the special events so you don’t want your DCA day cut short by the party!
+However, if you have a park hopper – you can start in DCA for shorter lines because most people choose to do one-day tickets in Disneyland!

-• If you’re going in early September, prepare for the heat.
-Halloween costumes and outfits can be cute, but you’ll be miserable if it’s 90 degrees and you’re wearing a Halloween sweater!
+If you’re going in early in the season, prepare for the heat.
+Halloween costumes and outfits can be cute, but you’ll be miserable if it’s 90 degrees and you’re wearing a Halloween sweater.
+It was over 100 degrees in early September when we went this year and it was pretty miserable even in shorts and a tank!

 woman scared in front of the headless horseman